12 Signs of Spiritual Abuse

 Just like the Bereans (Acts 17:10-11), it is necessary to look at everything through the scriptures and through a personal study of the word of God.

-If you believe that you belong to a spiritual abusive group and would like to know how to leave an abusive church or cult, please read: How To Leave And Recover From A Cult
+If you believe that you belong to a spiritual abusive group and would like to know how to leave an abusive church or cult, please read the following articles: 6 Ways to Heal & Recover from Spiritual Abuse and How To Leave And Recover From A Cult

 RECOMMENDED RESOURCE: The Subtle Power of Spiritual Abuse by David Johnson & Jeff VanVonderen